-The COVID-19 outbreak has impacted the way of life in Australia.
-This has affected the ability of the Company to continue operations as usual and has impacted on its operating results.
+The COVID-19 outbreak continues to impact the way of life in Australia.
+This has affected the ability of the Company to continue operations as usual.
 In accordance with national guidelines, the Company has implemented remote working arrangements in response to government requirements and to ensure the wellbeing and safety of all employees and visitors.